getify/You-Dont-Know-JS/scope & closures/ch3.md

 },1000);
 ```

 We see what is called an "anonymous function expression", because `function()...` has no name identifier on it.
-Anonymous functions can be expressions, but you cannot have an anonymous function declaration -- that's illegal JS grammar.
+Function expressions can be anonymous, but you cannot have an anonymous function declaration -- that's illegal JS grammar.

 **Note:** Anonymous function expressions are easy to type, and many libraries and tools tend to encourage this style of code.
 However, they are less desirable in that they create harder to debug code.
 Also, naming your function expressions removes any need to ever use the deprecated `arguments.callee` to refer to the current function from within itself, for instance to re-invoke a function for recursion, etc.